The Complete Guide on Moving to Australia to Work in Construction

-The applicant must complete a skills test and be sponsored by an employer or family member, or nominated by a state or territory government.
+The applicant must complete a skills test and an employer or family member sponsor them, or a state or territory government nominate them.
 You are immediately eligible for Medicare, you can sponsor your own family, you can travel in and out of Australia with no restrictions and you can live here indefinitely.

-The applicant must complete a skills test and be nominated by a state or territory government.
+The applicant must complete a skills test and a state or territory government nominates them.
 You are immediately eligible for Medicare, you can sponsor your own family, you can travel in and out of Australia with no restrictions and you can live here indefinitely.

 This is for applicants who have spent a period of time working in certain regional areas of Australia.
-It is a permanent work visa and can only be issued to those who’ve held temporary work visas.
-After 2-3 years on this visa you can apply directly for citizenship.
+It is a permanent work visa and can only be issued to those with temporary work visas.
+After 2-3 years on this visa, you can apply directly for citizenship.

 This visa is specifically for engineers who wish to continue their studies here.
 You must be younger than 31 at the time of application, it is valid for 18 months, you must study an engineering discipline on the list and you can include your partner and/or children.

 As the name suggests, this visa is where an employer sponsors an employee, giving them full working rights.
-Because a sponsorship is like a marriage, often this occurs after both parties get to know each other by working together.
-The catch is that you often have to be in Australia to get sponsored.
+Because sponsorship is like a marriage, often this occurs after both parties get to know each other by working together.
+The catch is that you often have to be in Australia if you want a company to sponsor you.
 Many construction companies sponsor foreign workers to fill the skills shortages in their workforce.

-Previously, there was a 40 hour per fortnight work restriction on student visa holders.
+Previously, there was a 40-hour per fortnight work restriction on student visa holders.
 Combined with the cost of study and living, this made it difficult for overseas students.
-Since the pandemic this rule has been abolished.
+Since the pandemic, this rule doesn’t exist anymore.
 Now there are no hourly restrictions!
 This means that you can work in construction on the days you’re not studying, leaving you enough money to get by.